webhookbuddy/webhookbuddy-server/README.md

 ```
 DATABASE_URL format is: postgres://`{username}`:`{password}`@`{host}`:`{port}`/`{database}`

 Specify these in the `Connection` (Host, Port, Maintenance database, Username) and `Advanced` (DB restriction) tabs.
-You will be prompted for password once you connect for the first time.
+You will be prompted for password when you connect for the first time.